dokutan/rgb_keyboard/README.md

 - Make sure you have [libusb](https://libusb.info/) installed (on some distros you might need a dev package)

 ### Automated (recommended)
-- compile and copy everything to the right place with
+- compile and copy everything to the right place with (not required: replace the 4 with the number of cpu cores you have)
     ```
-    sudo make install
+    sudo make install -j4
     ```
 - restart for the udev rule to take effect